-- What products would result from the project?
-A comprehensive listing of the toxicity of the various deicing chemicals - What audience(s) would the product(s) be intended for?
+A comprehensive listing of the toxicity of the various deicing chemicals

-All snow belt DOT's, and municipalities
+- What audience(s) would the product(s) be intended for?
+All snow belt DOT's, and municipalities - How would the results benefit DOTs?

 By ensuring that we are doing the best we can to provide mobility while inflicting the least environmental damage possible.